01 of 05

 Start by Removing the Tank Lid

-The annoying sound of a running toilet can be maddening, but the sound is fairly easy to understand: this sound occurs when the water supply valve (usually known as a ballcock) does not shut off at then end of the flush cycle.
+The annoying sound of a running toilet can be maddening, but the cause is fairly easy to understand: this ongoing trickle occurs when the water supply valve (usually known as a ballcock) does not shut off at then end of the flush cycle.
 What you are hearing is the water continuing to pour through the flush valve at the bottom of the tank and down into the toilet bowl.

 It is more than just an annoyance because a constantly running toilet can waste hundreds of gallons of water if left unattended.